argilla-io/argilla/argilla/docs/getting_started/quickstart.md

 The quickest way to start exploring the tool and create your first dataset is by importing an exiting one from the Hugging Face Hub.

-To do this, log in to the Argilla UI and in the Home page click on "Import from Hub".
+To do this, log in to the Argilla UI and in the Home page click on "Import dataset from Hugging Face".
 You can choose one of the sample datasets or paste a repo id in the input.
 This will look something like `stanfordnlp/imdb`.

 Argilla will automatically interpret the columns in the dataset to map them to Fields and Questions.